prakharmrsl/easypcceo.github.io/pages/pc-cases/hard-drive-storage.md

 Here's the deal:

-You're here because you want to build a PC case with a ton of hard drive storage space.
+You're here because you want a PC case with a ton of hard drive storage space.

 I was in your position the last time I wanted to upgrade my PC - I had too many games, and not enough storage.